 Having a natural Greek olive oil, for example, invites you to cook.
-When you have a jar of artisan fig mustard, herbal teas from Daphnis & Chloe, or L'Epicurien Holiday Spreads, just to not-so-secretly mention some gourmet items we carry in our shop, creativity flows, and then the magic happens!
+When you have a jar of artisan fig mustard, herbal teas, or holiday spreads, creativity flows, and then the magic happens!

 That’s kinda what happened with today’s brandy eggnog bundt cake.
 Having Amoretti’s Eggnog Brandy Compound in your pantry, a gorgeous product, really makes it easy to see where you want to go with your recipe.
 You don’t have eggnog brandy compound?
 Don’t worry!
 In the recipe card, we provide the amounts of eggnog and brandy you can use so you can still make this brandy eggnog bundt cake this weekend.